danielang2020/ats/README.md

 - something function like RTC should be simple and native, to avoid gc, it can use object pool with big heap.
 - related configuration should be done in the same time(guiding style) or providing default value.
 - every service should be been shutdown graceful.
-- each service communication with each other should by sidecar.
+- each service communication with one another should by sidecar.